joaomiguelvieira/kNN-STUFF/README.md

 =====================================
 ```

 Congratulations!
-You just got started with KNNStuff.
-Note that this tutorial only shows how to implement KNNStuff with one cluster of four accelerators using the default parallel configuration, which maximizes the number of testing samples being classified simultaneously.
-To configure KNNStuff differently, reffer to section [Customizing KNNStuff parameters](#customizing-knnstuff-parameters).
+You just got started with kNN-STUFF.
+Note that this tutorial only shows how to implement kNN-STUFF with one cluster of four accelerators using the default parallel configuration, which maximizes the number of testing samples being classified simultaneously.
+To configure kNN-STUFF differently, reffer to section [Customizing kNN-STUFF parameters](#customizing-knnstuff-parameters).

-## Customizing KNNStuff parameters
+## Customizing kNN-STUFF parameters
-The KNNStuff can be reconfigured at hardware level, software level, or both to comply with the requirements of a given classifier.
+The kNN-STUFF can be reconfigured at hardware level, software level, or both to comply with the requirements of a given classifier.

 ### Classifier parameters
 To change the number of K-Nearest Neighbors (K), the maximum number of features allowed per sample and the number of accelerators per cluster, the files [`rtl/knnaccelerator/knnCluster_Pkg`](rtl/knnaccelerator/knnCluster_Pkg) and [`rtl/knncluster/knnCluster_Pkg`](rtl/knncluster/knnCluster_Pkg) need to be modified.